KinuthiaN/Pizza-Palace/README.md

 This website is coded in Html and is given more functionality by Javascript and jQuery.

 #### Technologies Used
-HTML,CSS,jQuery and Javascript are the technologies used
+HTML,CSS,jQuery and Javascript are the technologies used.

 #### Contact Information
 You can reach me through my github @KinuthiaN.